Українська

 Drukarska Street, 2 Lviv

-The customer was Count Alfred II YJózef Potocki, his son Roman Potocki was completing the construction.
+The customer was Count Alfred II Yuzef Potocki, his son Roman Potocki was completing the construction.
 The historicist-style palace is modeled on the entre cour et jardin residences of King Louis XIV of the Baroque Classicist era, when clear planning combined with rich exterior design.

 Interiors in the style of King Louis XVI have been preserved.
 In particular, on the ground floor there are ceremonial halls for the reception of guests, in the design of which stucco, gilding, colored marble, painting are widely used.
 In Soviet times, the Palace of Marriages was located here.

-In 2007, the Potocki Palace opened the Museum of European Art of the XIV-XVIII centuries - a department of the Lviv National Gallery of Arts.
-Borys Voznytskyi.
+In 2007, the Potocki Palace opened the Museum of European Art of the XIV-XVIII centuries - a department of the Lviv National Art Gallery named after Borys Voznytskyi.
 On the second floor there is one of the richest collections of European art in Ukraine, including "Catching Corals and Pearls" by Jacopo Zucchi, "Payment" by Georges de La Tour, "Portrait of a Young Patrician" by Sofonisba Anguissola, "Allegory of Divine Mercy" by an unknown German artist, "The Visit of Mary Elizabeth" by Jan van Scorel, sketches of monumental paintings by Paul Troger, Joseph Winterhalter, Franz Anton Maulbertsch and others.

 The Park of Castles and Defense Structures of Ancient Ukraine has been opened in the courtyard of the Potocki Palace.
 Architect Ihor Kachor created 1:50 scale models of 18 fortifications that exist now or existed earlier on the historical territory of Ukraine-Russia.
 Entrance to the territory is free.